thedaviddelta/lingva-translate/README.md

 ### Vercel

-The easiest way is to use their creators' own platform, [Vercel](https://vercel.com/), where you can deploy it for free with the following button.
+Another easy way is to use the NextJS creators' own platform, [Vercel](https://vercel.com/), where you can deploy it for free with the following button.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2FTheDavidDelta%2Flingva-translate%2Ftree%2Fmain&env=NEXT_PUBLIC_SITE_DOMAIN&envDescription=Your%20domain)